jikkubot/slam-mirrorbot-wiki/Deploying-slam-mirrorbot-on-Heroku-with-Github-Workflows.md

 7. **Done!** your bot will be deployed now.

 ## NOTE
-- Don't change/edit variables from Heroku if you want to change/edit do it in `config.env` from your gist.
+- Don't change/edit variables from Heroku if you want to change/edit do it in `config.env` from your gist, after it just restart your Heroku app.

 ## Credits
 - [`AkhileshNS`](https://github.com/AkhileshNS) for Github Workflow method to deploy Heroku app